 Of course www.clinicaltrials.gov is a good place for patients to see what trials are available in their area, or at the NIH and it lists the eligibility requirements for each one.
 But patients who are further interested can read the original primary paper that appeared in the NEJM in 2012 (Olnes MJ, et al. Eltrombopag and improved hematopoiesis in refractory aplastic anemia.
 NEJM 2012 Jul 5].
 This paper documents the trial for patients with refractory SAA where a response of 44% was obtained.
 There’s a more recent publication that was about a follow-up trial with an expanded group of patients and the result here was the 40% that I mentioned earlier.
 This was in in Blood, (Desmond, Townsley, and Dunbar), published December 2013.

-Dr. Danielle Townsley is a Staff Clinician and Primary Investigator in the Hematology Branch of the National Heart Lung and Blood Institute (NHLBI) at the Clinical Center of the National Institutes of Health in Bethesda, Maryland.
+Dr. Danielle Townsley is an Associate Director in Clinical Development, Oncology at Medimmune in Gaithersburg, Maryland.
 She received a Bachelor’s Degree at the University of California, San Diego in 1999 and a Master’s Degree in Epidemiology from the University of Edinburgh, Scotland in 2002.
-She completed her MD in 2006 and a residency in Internal Medicine at George Washington University in 2009.
-In 2011, she completed her hematology fellowship at the NIH where she trained under the mentorship of Drs.
-Neal Young and Phillip Scheinberg.
+She completed her MD in 2006 and internal medicine residency at the George Washington University in 2009.
+In 2011, she completed her hematology fellowship at the NIH and subsequently became a principal investigator on multiple clinical trials within the bone marrow failure program at the National Heart Lung and Blood Institute (NHLBI) under the leadership of Dr. Neal Young.
+She led clinical studies investigating the use of eltrombopag (Promacta) for aplastic anemia and myelodysplastic syndromes, and danazol for inherited bone marrow failure.
+Currently she oversees early stage development of biologic therapeutics for a variety of hematologic malignancies and solid tumors.